timj-wood/timj-wood.github.io/_posts/2026-09-15-hawkes-processes.md

 \Lambda(t) = \int_0^t \lambda^*(s)\,ds,
 $$

-is called the **compensator**.
-It is the cumulative number of events the model expects to have seen by time $t$.
+is known as the **compensator**: the cumulative number of events the model expects to have seen by time $t$.